hillwithsmallfields/zorg-mode/hackme.md

 they're for reading from a stream of packets sent from the phone to the Pebble.

-A line beginning with the @ character contains a space-separated list of dates.
+A line beginning with the @ character contains a comma-separated list of dates.

 Non-file-data display